Robotathand/discovery-mb2/mdbook/src/06-hello-world/README.md

 which is also currently useless to us.
 (It will come into play later.)

 This leaves `P0.21` and `P0.28`.
 These labels correspond to bits in the memory of the nRF52833 that can be turned on and off to get the LED to light up.
-Because electronics reasons, if pin `P0.21` is turned on (thus outputting 3.3V) and pin `P0.28` is turned off (thus accepting voltage) the LED will light up.
+Because of electronic reasons, if pin `P0.21` is turned on (thus outputting 3.3V) and pin `P0.28` is turned off (thus accepting voltage) the LED will light up.